gemiyudhia/movies-website/README.md

 2. Tailwind css
 3. Shadcn Ui

+When you first log in there will be nothing so please click on the website name

-there are still lots of bugs
+sorry, there are still lots of bugs